ezralanglois/arachnid/index.rst

 ====================
 Welcome to Arachnid
 ====================

-Arachnid is an open source software package written primarily in Python to assist in particle selection, an essential step in single particle reconstruction.
+Arachnid is an open source software package written primarily in Python to perform image processing in single particle reconstruction.
+It has the following highlight applications and subpackages:

+- AutoPicker: Automated reference-free particle selection
+- pySPIDER: Python batch files designed to better automate the reconstruction protocol

 The algorithms and tools provided are rooted in image processing and object recognition as well as machine learning (see the `malibu`_ package).
 Critical, time-intensive sections of the code have been optimized in C/C++ with a SWIG interface to Python and Fortran (using f2py).
-This package is also utilizes several third-party packages, namely EMAN2 and SPIDER: a full list is given in attribution.
+This package is also utilizes several third-party packages, namely `EMAN2`_/`Sparx`_ and `SPIDER`_:, a full list is given in :doc:`attribution<docs/attribution>`.

 This software is licensed under :doc:`GPL 2.0 <license>` or later.